mahdi12167/libmini/libmini/qtviewer/README.txt

 Then the application will show the entire earth on startup.

 The application also accepts a list of urls as parameters.
-Each url needs to point to a tileset directory.
+Each url needs to point to a tileset directory or geotiff image layers.

 Usage on the unix terminal:
- ./qtviewer { <tileset url> }
+ ./qtviewer { <tileset url> | <image.tif> }

-Then the application will zoom into the first specified tileset.
+Then the application will zoom into the first specified argument.

 !!
 Tileset URLs